swir-rs/swir/README.md

 # Requirements
 - Docker, Docker Compose to build the project, run the infrastructure and the examples.
 - Minikube to run examples for Kubernetes
-- AWS account to run AWS based account
+- AWS account to run AWS based examples
 - Rust 1.44.1 or above